Tebreca/kwant/readme.md

 ## Scope

 ### Design mentality
-Kwanta is written according to the following mentality;
+Kwant is written according to the following mentality;
 - Mono and Flux are used exclusively for futures, replays and/or specifically streamable values.
 So *NOT* for getter values!
 - Kwanta calls are stateless, they can always be called in whatever order preferred.
 Kwanta takes the values at its own pace and order.
 - Kwanta is minimal, no more code is written than bare minimally required, without undermining features required to run a general game.